evolutics/yaml-template-horror-no-more-cleaner-helm-charts-with-an-object-first-method/README.md

     "annotations" .Values.serviceAccount.annotations
   )
   "automountServiceAccountToken" .Values.serviceAccount.automount
-) | toYaml }}
+) }}
 ```

-Here the object is first fully constructed using template functions like `dict`.
+Here the object is fully constructed using template functions like `dict`.
+Its
-The encoding happens only at the very end with `toYaml`.
+encoding happens at the top-level with `toYaml`.